DhirajBhakta/reflections/linux.md

 ## Filesystems & formatting

-The term "Filesystem" is loosely used to mean one of three things
+The term "[Filesystem](http://www.linfo.org/filesystem.html)" is loosely used to mean one of three things
  1. The linux directory structure (/)
  2. A specific type of data storage format, such as EXT3, EXT4, BTRFS, XFS, and so on.

+ for now, EXT4 is de-facto root filesystem format in linux